A Python package for building Bayesian models with TensorFlow or PyTorch

 model = pf.DenseRegression([x.shape, 128, 64, 1]) model.fit(x, y)

 Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like generalized linear models, deep time-to-event models, neural matrix factorization models, and Gaussian mixture models.
+You can even mix probabilistic and non-probabilistic models!
 Take a look at the examples and the user guide for more!

 pip install probflow